-How to Paint Water and Reflections.
+Paint Water and Reflections

-Paint in oil paint or acrylic paint.
+You can use this techniques to paint and reflections in oil paint or acrylic paint.

 With this very simple and straight forward method you will learn how to paint water and reflections that look like glass.

 Let’s say you are painting water which is on a fine day with blue sky above.

 Paint the water in before you paint the banks.

 While your white undercoat is still wet blend your blue into the white from the bottom up.